What you must do in this unit

 Extra Credit Options

-- For up to 25 points of extra credit, write a one-page paper, What was
+- For up to 25 points of extra credit, write a one-page paper, What was Louis XIV's conception of absolutism?
+Please be sure to cite your sources.

-Louis XIV and Peter the Great in a one-page paper.
-Please be sure to cite your
+- For up to 25 points of extra credit, compare and contrast the reigns of Louis XIV and Peter the Great in a one-page paper.
+Please be sure to cite your sources.

-- For up to 10 points of extra credit, read the English Bill of Rights and write a paragraph in which you examine, Was the English Bill of Rights a
+- For up to 10 points of extra credit, read the English Bill of Rights and write a paragraph in which you examine, Was the English Bill of Rights a democratic document?
+Note the earlier important political document in England was the Petition of Right (1628).

-- For up to 10 points of extra credit, read the short excerpt (*.pdf file) from Utopia (1516) by Sir Thomas More (1478-1535) and comment in a long paragraph about its relevance over the succeeding centuries.
+- For up to 10 points of extra credit, read the short excerpt (*.PDF file) from Utopia (1516) by Sir Thomas More (1478-1535) and comment in a long paragraph about its relevance over the succeeding centuries.

 - For up to 5 points of extra credit, answer the English Bill of Rights study sheet questions.

-relevant website for this unit of the course.
+- For extra credit, please suggest a relevant website for this unit of the course.
 Send your instructor the title of the site, the URL and a brief explanation why you find the information interesting and applicable to the material being studied this unit.

 Unit Learning Objectives